vasilvalkov/CSharp-Part-1/01. Introduction-to-Programming/homework/14. Current Date and Time/README.md

 # Current Date and Time

 ## Description
 - Create a console application that prints the current date and time.
 Find out how in Internet.

+## Submission
 - You do not have to submit anything for this task.